Cars (film): Development

-The development of Cars began in 1998, when Pixar finished production of A Bug's Life.
-At that time, Jorgen Klubien began writing a new script called The Yellow Car, which was about an electric car living in a gas-guzzling world inspired by The Ugly Duckling, an idea triggered by the poor reception his fellow countrymen gave the Mini-El car.
-Some of the original drawings and characters were developed in 1998 and the producers agreed that Cars could be the next Pixar film after A Bug's Life and be released in early 1999, particularly around June 4.
-However, the idea was scrapped in favor of Toy Story 2.
-Later, production resumed with major script changes, like giving Mater, Doc and a few other characters bigger parts.
+Klubien began writing a new script called The Yellow Car that was about an electric car living in a gas-guzzling world inspired by The Ugly Duckling, an idea triggered by the poor reception his fellow countrymen gave the Mini-El car.
+Some of the original drawings and characters were developed in 1998, and major script changes, such as giving Mater, Doc and a few other characters bigger parts, were made later.